deep-thought-labs/drive/README.md

 ## Support

-For issues, questions, or contributions, please refer to the [Quick Start Guide](docs/quick-start.md) or open an issue in the repository.
+For issues, questions, or contributions, please refer to the [documentation](https://docs.infinitedrive.xyz) or open an issue in the repository.

 ---